acend/helm-basics-training/content/en/docs/01/_index.md

 {{% onlyWhen mobi %}}
 Make sure you have access to the Mobiliar `kubedev` Kubernetes cluster and `kubectl` is configured to use the right context.
-For these labs, we use the Rancher project with name `helm`.
+For these labs, we use the Rancher project with the name `helm`.
 {{% /onlyWhen %}}

 {{% onlyWhenNot mobi %}}